HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 The Upgrade header has been part of HTTP for a long time.
 In HTTP/1.x, `Upgrade` allows a client to make a request using one protocol, but indicate its support for another protocol (like HTTP/2).
 If the server also supports the offered protocol, it responds with a status 101 (`Switching Protocols`) and proceeds to answer the request in the new protocol.
 If not, the server answers the request in HTTP/1.x.
 Servers can advertise their support of a different protocol using an `Upgrade` header on a response.

 The most common application of `Upgrade` is [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 HTTP/2 also defines an `Upgrade` path, for use with its unencrypted cleartext mode.
-There is no support for this capability in web browsers however.
-Therefore, it's not surprising that less than 3% of HTTP/1.1 requests in our dataset received an `Upgrade` header in the response.
+There is no support for this capability in web browsers, however.
+Therefore, it's not surprising that less than 3% of cleartext HTTP/1.1 requests in our dataset received an `Upgrade` header in the response.
 A very small number of requests using TLS (0.0011% of HTTP/2, 0.064% of HTTP/1.1) also received `Upgrade` headers in response; these are likely cleartext HTTP/1.1 servers behind intermediaries which speak HTTP/2 and/or terminate TLS, but don't properly remove `Upgrade` headers.

 ### Alternative Services